LabShuHangGU/IGA-INR/README.md

 ```
 ---
 ## 🚀 Getting Started
+### Practical Implementation method

-### Simple Function Approximation
+### 📉 Simple Function Approximation
-To produce the experiment 1 of Section 4 of our paper, please:
+This section reproduces the experiments in **Section 4** of our paper.

+📊 Experiment 1: NTK-based adjustments VS. eNTK-based adjustments

+This experiment investigates the difference between NTK-based adjustments and eNTK-based adjustments.

+To study how width affects approximation, run the following scripts:
 ```bash
 cd simple_function_approximation/experiment1
 sh train_1024.sh